DaveSprague/mig/README.md

 # Attribution

-- This is in part based on this project:
+- This is based on this project:
 - - https://github.com/DynamicDevices/ming